Learnware-LAMDA/Learnware/docs/start/intro.rst

 Introduction
 ================

-The *learnware* paradigm was proposed by Professor Zhi-Hua Zhou in 2016 [1, 2].
-In this paradigm, developers worldwide can share models with the *learnware dock system*, which effectively searches for and reuse learnware(s) to help users solve machine learning tasks efficiently without starting from scratch.
+*Learnware* was proposed by Professor Zhi-Hua Zhou in 2016 [1, 2].
+In the *learnware paradigm*, developers worldwide can share models with the *learnware dock system*, which effectively searches for and reuse learnware(s) to help users solve machine learning tasks efficiently without starting from scratch.

 The ``learnware`` package provides a fundamental implementation of the central concepts and procedures within the learnware paradigm.
 Its well-structured design ensures high scalability and facilitates the seamless integration of additional features and techniques in the future.